troglobit/finit/doc/plugins.md

 -----

 In the below listings, the first label is the hook point for a C plugin, the second is the condition name and hook script path.
+A hook script is a plain shell script, or program, that does a very small dedicated job at the below hook points.

+**Example:**

+    $ mkdir -p /libexec/finit/hook/sys/down
+    $ cat <<EOF >/libexec/finit/hook/sys/foo.sh
+    #!/bin/sh
+    echo 'I run just before the reboot() syscall at shutdown/reboot' echo 'I have access to /dev since devtmpfs is exempt from umount' exit 0
+    EOF
+    $ chmod +x /libexec/finit/hook/sys/foo.sh

+> **Note:** to use hook scripts, even for pre-bootstrap and pre-shutdown
+> tasks, you must build with `configure --enable-hook-scripts-plugin`.

 ### Bootstrap Hooks